-1. Check the appropriate box: ✓ Preliminary Informatic on Statement Definitive In nformation Statement 2.
+1. of the Securities s Regulatio on Code 1.
+Check the appropriate box: Preliminary Ir nformation Statement ✓ Definitive Inf Formation S tatement 2.
 Name of Registrant as specified in its charter : ALTUS PROPERTY VENTURES, INC. (Formerly: Altus San Nicolas Corp.) (the "Corporation") 3.
 Province, country or other jurisdiction of incorporation or organization : Metro Manila, Philippines 4.
 SEC Identification Number : SEC Registration No. CS200704758 5.
 BIR Tax Identification Code : TIN No. 006-199-192-000 6.
 Address of principal office : Brgy.
 1, San Francisco, San Nicolas, Ilocos Norte 7.
 Registrant's telephone number, including area code : (632) 8397-1888 8.
 Date, time and place of the meeting of security holders : May 12, 2022 3:00 P.M.
 Via remote communication at https://bit.ly/APVI_ASM2022 in accordance with the rules of the Securities and Exchange Commission 9.
-Approximate date on which copies of the Information Statement are first to be sent or given to security holders : April 18, 2022 10.
-Securities registered pursuant to Sections 8 and 3 on number of shares and amount of debt is applied Title of Each Class O Number of Shares of Common Stock utstanding or Amount of Debt Outstanding (as of February 28, 2022) Common Stock, P 1.00 par value 100,000,000 11.
+Approximate date on which copies of the Information Statement are first to be sent or given to security holders : April 20, 2022 10.
+Securities registered pursuant to Sections 8 and on number of shares and amount of debt is applied ode or Sections 4 and 8 of the RSA (information to corporate registrants): Title of Each Class O Number of Shares of Common Stock utstanding or Amount of Debt Outstanding (as of March 31, 2022) Common Stock, P 1.00 par value 100,000,000 11.
 Are any or all of registrant's securities listed on a a Stock Exc change?
-Yes✓ No Altus Property Ventures, Inc.'s common stock is s listed on t he Philippine Stock Exchange.
+Yes No